Skip to main content

 What AI Platforms Does Writesonic GEO Actually Monitor?

 This is the widest raw engine count in the self-serve AEO category.
 The important nuance is that 9-engine breadth does not equal 9-engine depth.
-The volume of queries run per engine, the granularity of citation-level data, and the analytics capabilities vary significantly by platform and plan tier.
 Verify the exact engine list and query volumes directly on Writesonic's current pricing page before purchasing.

-At $199 per month, Writesonic offers the strongest combination of engine count and content generation in the category — if you need both.
+At the Professional tier ($249/month), Writesonic offers the strongest combination of engine count and content generation in this price band, if you genuinely need both features.

-If you only need monitoring and already have a separate content workflow, $199 per month buys you less monitoring depth than Peec offers at a comparable price point.
-The value unlocks specifically for teams where content generation and AEO monitoring are both active needs.
-Pay for a combined tool only if you intend to use both halves of it.
+If you only need monitoring and already have a separate content workflow, $249/month buys you less monitoring depth than Peec at a comparable price.
+The value unlocks specifically when content generation and AEO monitoring are both active, ongoing needs for your team.

 Can Writesonic Replace Both an AI Writing Tool and an AEO Platform?

-Writesonic can replace an AI writing tool while providing basic-to-moderate AEO monitoring.
-It cannot replace a dedicated AEO platform at the precision monitoring level.
+Writesonic can replace an AI writing tool while providing basic-to-moderate AEO monitoring, but cannot replace a dedicated AEO platform at the precision monitoring level.

 For teams moving from Jasper or Copy.ai who also want some AEO visibility, Writesonic consolidates both needs reasonably well.
 For brands whose AEO program depends on granular prompt-level data, segment analysis, or multi-language monitoring, the GEO feature will not replace a dedicated monitoring platform.
 Think of it as a capable generalist rather than a specialist.